DockyardMC/Dockyard/CONTRIBUTING.md

 ---

-I appriciate all contributions to DockyardMC <3
+I appreciate all contributions to DockyardMC <3